 - having unsafe sex, picking up a sexually transmitted infection or getting pregnant

 Binge-drinking can be especially risky for teenagers who have certain medical conditions or are using certain medications.
-It’s a good idea to talk with your GP about alcohol use if your child is on medication or has a medical condition.
+It’s a good idea to talk with your GP about your child’s alcohol use, especially if your child is on medication or has a medical condition.

-Alcohol is the drug that causes the most harm across all ages in Australia.
 Repeated alcohol use can become a habit, and your child can become dependent on alcohol very quickly.
-The best way to minimise harm from alcohol use is not to use it at all.
+The best way to minimise harm from alcohol is not to use it at all.
 No-one under 18 years should drink alcohol.

-Predrinking (or preloading) is when people drink before they go out to parties, pubs, clubs and other places where they can buy alcohol.
+Predrinking (or preloading) is when people drink before they go out to parties, pubs, clubs and other places where they can buy or drink alcohol.

 Some teenagers and adults predrink because it’s part of their ritual of going out, they want to get drunk quickly, or they want to feel more social or relaxed.
-Some also believe they’re saving money because alcohol at venues is expensive.
-But if you predrink and get drunk, you often end up spending more than you wanted to when you go out.
+Some also predrink to save money because alcohol at venues is more expensive.
+But if you predrink and get drunk, you can often end up spending more than you wanted to when you go out.